Welcome to Stevens County

 Military Monument Project

 NeWGS saw the completion of their military monument project on Veterans' Day 2013.
 Read about the project and the soldiers under Search Now at the left.
-There are two parts to the project: the original names are listed under Military Monument, then be sure to check Monument Update for the rest of the stories.
+There are three parts to the project: the original names are listed under Military Monument, then be sure to check both Monument Updates for the rest of the stories.

 New Item We have posted a names index to our quarterly, Pioneer Branches, that covers the period from October 2003 through July 2015.
 Check it out under Search Now, Pioneer Branches Index.
-We have also uploaded the older issues (from July 2008 through July 2014) to the Public Download area.
-The newer issues remain in our secure area under Members.
+We have now also uploaded all our digital issues (from July 2008 through July 2016) to the Public Download area.

 New!
 Read about the experiences of Lt.Col John McCune while he served as Commander at the 760th Radar Base near Colville in the 1950s